ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVisionWithinIso], for Dolby Vision profiles 8 to 10 included and 20.

+### dvwC

+Block type identifier: 0x64767743

+Block type name: Dolby Vision configuration dvwC

+Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVisionWithinIso], for Dolby Vision profiles 11 to 19 included.

 ### mvcC

 Block type identifier: 0x6D766343